San Jose is the capital of Silicon Valley and the third largest city in Northern California.

 Sarah Lockwood Pardee Winchester was the widow of William Wirt Winchester, the inventor of the Winchester® Repeating Rifle.

 Tragedy befell Sarah – her infant daughter died of a childhood illness, and a few years later, her husband was taken from her by tuberculosis.

 She soon moved to San Jose, California, and started building the house.
 No one knows for sure what, but legends state she consulted a Psychic who told her:

 "You are haunted by the spirits of those killed by your husband's rifles.
 To thwart their efforts, you must build a house and keep building until the day you die".

-Nowadays, you can go on a 90-minute tour of the three-story mansion and experience lazy stairs, secret passages, doors to nowhere, antique furniture, and hear the sad history of Sarah and her home.
+Nowadays, you can go on a 90-minute tour of the three-story mansion, experience lazy stairs, secret passages, doors to nowhere, antique furniture, and hear the sad history of Sarah and her home.

 Or you can take the Flashlight Tours for some spooky tales, take up Ax Throwing, or even try an escape room.